pekerow/linux-server-config/README.md

 * Downloaed the new ``client_secrets.json`` file and replaced it on the server to ensure proper routing and authentication of users.

-### Summary of Configuration Changes Madeß
-* In line with the above, all password-based logins have been disabled.
-Any new user would first need to obtain a private key from the owner to pair up with the public key that has been placed on the server.
-* UFW (Uncomplicated firewall) is used to enhance security by disabling default port 22 for logging in via ``SSH``.
-Port 2200 has been enabled in its place.
-* To further enhance security, root login has been disabled.
-* The ``grader`` user has been given ``sudo`` permissions to evaluate this project.
-As with logging in, no password is needed to perform ``sudo`` operations.
-* All packages have been updated as of 8 April 2019.
-* Used UFW to open port 80 for ``HTTP`` connections and port 123 for ``NTP``.
-Apart from port 2200 these are the *only* open ports.
-* All packages needed to make the application code work properly have been installed: ``python-pip, postgresql, psycopg2, flask, Flask-SQLAlchemy, requests, httplib2`` and ``oauth2client``.
-* PostgreSQL has been substituted in place of SQLite for more robust security.
-A special user named ``catalog`` has been created to effect proper creation of the database.
-Only the ``catalog`` user has power over the database; all public access has been revoked.
-Additionally, the original Python application code has been modified to initialize the database via PostgreSQL.
-* Apache is used for the server and Web Server Gateway Interface (WSGI) is used for calling the application code.
-These have been installed via the ``apache2`` and ``libapache2-mod-wsgi python-dev`` packages.

 ### Sources Consulted

 * https://varunpant.com/posts/how-to-make-https-requests-with-python-httplib2-ssl/